 Controversies caused by misuse of AI from previous years seem to settle down and artificial intelligence is now at the stage when it serves as a useful tool for mappers.

 AI is utilized mostly in countries with a lower number of local mappers.
-It is used e.g. by Facebook in Thailand, which created own fork of iD editor, known as RapiD.
+It is used, e.g., by Facebook in Thailand, which created its own fork of iD editor, known as RapiD.
 Roads in this tool are pre-mapped by AI and awaiting human moderation to make it to the OpenStreetMap database.

 Social event and OSM awards

 The social event is traditionally the best place to meet others and start an interesting discussion.
-Apart from dinner and live music, this year organizers added the OSM awards ceremony, where the community praise people for their extensive work on OSM.
+Apart from dinner and live music, this year, organizers added the OSM awards ceremony, where the community praised people for their extensive work on OSM.

 A smaller event called Poster Session took place on Sunday.
-A gallery of many beautiful maps or OSM related posters were exhibited there.A big round of applause for the OSM awards winners.
+A gallery of many beautiful maps or OSM-related posters was exhibited there.A big round of applause for the OSM awards winners.
 Photo ©Thomas Skowron CC-BY 2.0.

 Big thanks to everybody involved

 At the closing ceremony, the organizers got standing ovations for their effort.
-Needed to say, the applause was deserved as the conference was well prepared and everything went extremely smooth.
+Needless to say, the applause was deserved as the conference was well prepared and everything went extremely smoothly.